Work Permit for Germany: The Easy Checklist

 Work Permit for EU citizens

-All citizens from Belgium, Denmark, Finland, France, Greece, Ireland, Italy, Luxembourg, Malta, the Netherlands, Austria, Portugal, Spain, Sweden, the United Kingdom and Cyprus do not need a special work permit for Germany.
+All citizens from Belgium, Denmark, Finland, France, Greece, Ireland, Italy, Luxembourg, Malta, the Netherlands, Austria, Portugal, Spain, Sweden, the United Kingdom, Cyprus, Estonia, Latvia, Lithuania, Poland, Slovakia, Slovenia, the Czech Republic, and Hungary do not need a special work permit for Germany.
 This means you have the same rights as the Germans.

-Generally jobbing in Germany for people from non-EU countries is difficult.
-The only exceptions are maybe some specialists with high qualification like IT (Green Card regulation)
+Generally, jobbing in Germany for people from non-EU countries is difficult.
+The only exceptions are experts with high qualification like IT (Green Card regulation)

-If you need a Health Insurance in the Embassy or Ausländerbehörde:
+If you need Health Insurance in the Embassy or Ausländerbehörde:

 1. Arbeitsagentur Deutschland